thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * investigate applying max pooling over BERT vectors of words of cards instead of TF_IDF, might be even better!
 * load the tokenizer so that it bypasses warning messages used for NLP
 * find a way to remove already created filtered decks
-* current bottleneck: adding cluster tags to anki, so you should alter how anki-connect works
 * show to user the most disimilar cards as well as the most similar
 * sBERT: implement a correction vector, for example "+radiography" would give a bonus to cards alignes with this word and "-radiography" would do the opposite.
 To help you optimize review sessions.
 * investigate wether lapsed cards have to be counted differently